OpenVisualCloud/Intel-Tiber-Broadcast-Suite/pipelines/README.md

 # Video Production Pipelines

-There are 3 reference pipelines planned to be delivered as part of thsi project.
+The following reference pipelines are delivered as part of this project.

 ## 1. Multiviewer pipeline